Experience the Power of Niagara University

-Founded in 1856, Niagara University is a comprehensive institution, blending the best of a liberal arts and professional education, grounded in a values-based, Catholic tradition.
-With more than 80 majors, (plus 60+ minors, six pre-professional options, and 4+1 combined master’s programs), Niagara students are immersed in meaningful real-world learning opportunities from the moment they step foot on campus.
+Founded in 1856, Niagara University is a comprehensive institution, blending the best of a liberal arts and professional education, grounded in a values-based Vincentian tradition.
+With more than 80 majors (plus more than 60 minors, six pre-professional options, and 4+1 accelerated master’s programs), Niagara students are immersed in meaningful real-world learning opportunities from the moment they set foot on campus.

-Niagara University continues to bring challenging and innovative educational opportunities to its students that U.S. News & World Report recently rated as the “Best Value” in all of New York state.
+Niagara University continues to bring challenging and innovative educational opportunities to its students that U.S. News & World Report recently rated us as one of the “Best Values” in all of New York state.
 Niagara is annually praised for its ability to offer students a high return on their educational investment.

 A student-to-faculty ratio of 11-to-1 and an average class size of approximately 18 allow for personal attention and classroom interaction.
 The faculty members at Niagara are internationally renowned for their abilities as researchers and teachers, helping students to accomplish their personal and professional goals.

 As the first Vincentian university established in the United States, Niagara prepares students for success while emphasizing service to the community in honor of St. Vincent de Paul.
 Students work with numerous community organizations, including Habitat for Humanity, Special Olympics, Opportunities Unlimited, and the United Way.
 Whether it’s preparing income taxes for the elderly, tutoring urban elementary school students, or conducting breast cancer research with professors, Niagara students strive to assist the less fortunate.